One (Oldominion album): Reception

 The album received generally favorable reviews, with Rick Anderson of AllMusic saying "Highly recommended to all fans of progressive hip-hop."
 The Stranger also said "One is a masterpiece of local hip hop", and "a masterpiece of underground hip hop."

 Music

 Oldominion, being a large collective with over twenty members, tends to have projects with not all members on it, such as One.
-The group's emcees included on One include Anaxagorus, Bishop I, Destro, JFK aka Ninjaface, L'Swhere, Mako, Nyqwil, Onry Ozzborn, Pale Soul, Rochester A.P., Sleep, Smoke M2D6, Snafu and Syndel.
+The group's emcees included on One include Anaxagorus, Bishop I, Destro, JFK Ninjaface, L'Swhere, Mako, Nyqwil, Onry Ozzborn, Pale Soul, Rochester A.P., Sleep, Smoke M2D6, Snafu and Syndel.
 The production is handled by Andy B, Mako, Onry Ozzborn, Pale Soul and Snafu.